sgoel09/MeetPlan/README.md

    * Login into an existing account
 * Signup
    * Be able to sign up for an account
-* List of meetups
+* List of meetings
-   * View meetups that user is part of
+   * View meetings that user is part of
    * Accept meetup that user is invited to attend
-   * View meetups that have finished
+   * View meetings that have finished
    * Create a new meetup
 * Meetup details
    * Invite other memebers to the meetup